sdorra/welfare/README.md

 # Welfare

-Is a library for the execution of declarative tasks.
+Welfare is a library for the execution of declarative tasks.
-It is massive inspired by [Ansible](https://www.ansible.com/).
-But Welfare is designed to be used as embedded component in other applications.
+It is very much inspired by [Ansible](https://www.ansible.com/), but Welfare is designed to be used as embedded component in other applications.

 ## Usage